Associate in Applied Science (A.A.S.)

 Internships: An optional second-year and summer internship/co-op program gives you an opportunity to work in a manufacturing environment as a drafter, designer, or inspector for a period of four to five months.
 You will perform a variety of work assignments alongside professional staff members.
 An on-site mentor and FLCC faculty review the work performed, with required additional written reports by the student.
-Students will be paid by the firm and will also pay tuition and receive credit.
+During your experience, you will be paid by the firm and will also pay tuition and receive credit.
 Each assignment is individually planned, and work commitments vary.
-All participating students will require a recommendation from their Finger Lakes faculty advisor prior to being accepted in the program.
+Prior to being accepted into the program, it will be required of you to receive a recommendation from your faculty advisor.

 Salary: According to the Occupational Outlook Handbook, the median annual wage for mechanical engineering technicians was $51,980 in May 2012.

 This program qualifies for funding assistance through the Advanced Manufacturing Pathway Project (DOL Grant).
-Applicants must be at least 18 years of age, unemployed and have a high school diploma or GED.
-For further information, contact Bill Rotenberg, Advanced Manufacturing Career Navigator, email@example.com.
+Applicants must be at least 18 years of age, unemployed, and have a high school diploma or GED.
+For more information, contact Bill Rotenberg, Advanced Manufacturing Career Navigator, via email at firstname.lastname@example.org.

 The lead faculty member and advisor of this program is Marsha Walton.
 In 2008, she earned the SUNY Chancellor's Award for Excellence in Teaching.
 Professor Walton completed her undergraduate and graduate studies at Michigan State University where she earned her B.S. and M.S. degrees in civil engineering.
 She is currently licensed as a professional engineer with the state of Michigan.

 Walton's teaching areas include: CAD, engineering graphics, engineering mechanics, and freshman seminar for technology students.
 Other program courses are taught by full time FLCC faculty from other disciplines and adjuncts with specialized expertise.